were/Halide-SDSoC/README.md

 Halide-SDSoC README
 ===================

-This is where our instructions should go!

 Building Halide-SDSoC
 =====================
 Installation is nearly identical to Halide with the following differences:
-  * When building LLVM only X86 and ARM targets are needed
+  * When building LLVM both X86 and ARM targets should be enabled
+  * Vivado HLS (later than 2016.2 recommanded, or cosim cannot be run properly) is needed for cosim on the included apps
   * SDSoC is needed for synthesizing the included apps
-  * Vivado HLS is needed for csim on the included apps

 For csim and SDSoC compile we need the Halide runtime library.
 SDSoC especially requires the 32-bit ARM version of the library.
 The following commands can be used to build Halide and the library from the root directory.
 Note that you need a separate 32-bit build for the ARM lib.

-64-bit x86 (host):

-    % make -j4
+In the root directory, you may use the following command to compile a host runtime library:

-    % make bin/runtime.generator
+    % make enable_sim
-    % cd bin
-    % ./runtime.generator -r halide_runtime -o . target=host                 # for host csim

-32-bit ARM (SDSoC): **These instructions are not tested, can't get the 32-bit lib to build on the servers because we are missing the 32-bit libstdc++.so.6**
+After this is done, you can go to `apps` to play with some benchmarks.
+All the applications under directory `apps/sds_*/` except `sds_support` are benchmarks.
+There are four files under each directory:
+  * halide\_generator.cpp: The Halide AOT generator to generate CPU C++ code and HLS C++ code.
+  * test.cpp: The testbench, the main function of generated files.
+  * sdsoc\_build: The directory for building SDSoC target.
+  * Makefile: The Makefile linked to `../sds_support`.

+You may use following commands to play with each benchmark:
-    % BUILD_BIT_SIZE=-m32 make -j4
+    % make test  # build test.exe
+    % ./test.exe # after building run compiled executable to see the result of csim
+    % make hls   # see the result of cosim and export_design

+After typing `make type`, besides `test.exe`, there are 8 more files generated:
+  * cpu.{h/cpp}: The CPU C++ code.
+The baseline design.
+  * top.{h/cpp}: The software function which invokes FPGA.
+I apologize that the name of the software function is confusing.
+  * offload.{h/cpp}: Hardware function deployed on FPGA.
+  * gen.{hls/cpu}.log: The compiling log of both target.

+In the root directory, you may use the following command to compile runtime library for sdsoc *This is untested on our server.
+Becasue some unknown error, this command cannot be run properly on the server.
+What we do is to compile Halide locally so that we can generate runtime locally.
+At last scp it to the server.
+If you can run it properly, tell me your settings of LLVM. *

-    % BUILD_BIT_SIZE=-m32 make bin/runtime.generator
+    % make enable_sdsoc

-    % cd bin
-    % ./runtime.generator -r halide_runtime_arm32 -o . target=arm-32-linux   # for SDSoC
+After this is done, with `cpu.{cpp/h}`, `top.{cpp/h}`, and `offload.{cpp/h}` in the directory, you may go to `sdsoc_build` directory and type `make all` to get FPGA deployment, it may take a while to finish.

 Original Halide README
 ======================